In the heart of Wales

-Home to the famous literacy Hay festival, Europe’s foremost Eco-centre - The Wales Institute for Sustainable Education (WISE) at The Centre for Alternative Technology (CAT) and Riversimple, specialists in the elimination of the environmental impact of personal transport.
+Home to the famous literacy Hay Festival, Europe’s foremost Eco-centre - the Wales Institute for Sustainable Education (WISE) at the Centre for Alternative Technology (CAT) and Riversimple, specialists in the elimination of the environmental impact of personal transport.

 Day one: A star gazing event

-Arrive at the beautiful Elan Valley Estate, for a private guided walk with one of the rangers who works here.
-Set in 73 square miles / 189 square kilometers of lush green countryside, reservoirs and lakes, the Elan Valley Estate is owned by Dwr Cymru / Welsh Water and vested by The Elan Valley Trust.
+Arrive at the beautiful Elan Valley for a private guided walk with one of the rangers who works here.
+Set in 73 square miles / 189 square kilometres of lush green countryside, reservoirs and lakes, the Elan Valley Estate is owned by Dwr Cymru / Welsh Water and vested by The Elan Valley Trust.
 One of the main functions is for the supply of clean water here, so the whole area is managed in an environmentally friendly way.
 Learn about some of the hidden secrets of this fascinating valley and the wildlife that live here.
 For exclusive groups there’s also an opportunity to explore inside the Pen Y Garreg dam, with its access tunnel to a central tower lit by apertures.
 The estate has a dark sky park award, so no better way to get back to nature, revive your mind and body in the great outdoors.
-The Elan Valley Estate also offer activities including canoing along reservoirs, cycling and hiking tours
+The Elan Valley Estate also offer activities including canoeing along reservoirs, cycling and hiking tours

 For small incentive or team, building events the Penbont House is an ideal place to stay.
-The only accommodation nestled right in the heart of the Elan Valley with 5-ensuite rooms makes a great choice for re energising teams.
+The only accommodation nestled right in the heart of the Elan Valley with five ensuite rooms makes a great choice for re energising teams.
 Meanwhile the family run 4* Metropole Hotel and Spa, with meeting rooms, in Llandrindod Wells is just 40 minutes away and a great location for larger groups.

 Day two: All aboard the steam train

 AM: Devils Bridge Falls, in the heart of the Cambrian mountains is a great way to explore some of the scenic countryside in Wales.
 Known as waterfall country, these unique waterfalls have attracted visitors since the 18th century, including William Wordsworth who wrote about the “Torrent at the Devil’s Bridge.
-Embark on either the Nature trail, waterfall and 3 bridges walk – a beautiful scenic walk not for the faint hearted with over 650 natural stone steep steps to climb, or the Punchbowl and three bridge walk which is less strenuous with just over 300 natural steps.
+Embark on either the Nature trail, waterfall and three bridges walk – a beautiful scenic walk not for the faint hearted with over 650 natural stone steep steps to climb, or the Punchbowl and three bridge walk which is less strenuous with just over 300 natural steps.

 PM: An afternoon of travel on the Vale of Rheidol Railway with lunch or afternoon tea served in a private carriage with exclusive crewmember as a guide.
 This fascinating 1920 steam locomotive travels along a narrow gauge, through mountains and waterfalls, and home to once threatened red kites, which can often be spotted along the route to the beautiful seaside and university town of Aberystwyth.
 Visit the National Library of Wales, often said to be the most impressive library in the world, due to its extensive wealth of literature spanning several centuries and regular exhibits of everything from artwork to historical manuscripts.
 The library has a number of meeting spaces for hire and exclusive curated tours.